dickie10/NLP-project/README.md

 ## Running the Model

-To run the sentence retrieval and claim verification, please execute the `Bert_model_asp_1.ipynb` notebook on a GPU for optimal performance.
+To run the sentence retrieval and claim verification, please execute the `Bert_Final.ipynb` notebook on a GPU for optimal performance.